arthur-cristo/python-crud/README.md

 This project was created as part of the course "Desenvolvendo um Projeto Completo em Python com Estruturas de Dados" offered by Fundação Bradesco.

 # Getting Started
 To use Simple-CRUD, you don't need to install any dependencies or run commands.
-You can simply download the executable (.exe) file provided in the [Releases](https://github.com/arthur-cristo-silva/Simple-CRUD/releases) section.
+You can simply download the executable (.exe) file provided in the files section.
 Once downloaded, double-click the .exe file to run the application on your local machine.

 # Usage
 Once the application is running, you can easily manage your user data through the intuitive graphical interface.
 Add, delete, update, and filter users to meet your specific needs.